 - Sometimes there are specific sensor cells or pixels which heat up quickly and stand out as bright colored dots.
 These are called hot pixels and can be quite commonly seen in long exposure times.

 - Noise due to irregular amount of light hitting the sensor – By far, this is the commonest contributor of noise that I know of.
 When the exposures are short or aperture small, the total amount of light which forms an impression on the sensor is small and irregular.
 (An analogy that I read somewhere – it is like spraying a plant with water.
 When you spray for a short duration, the water droplets don’t cover it equally and there are areas left which are dry and some areas with more than one water droplet.)
 This leads to irregularities in the amount of light per pixel and causes noise.
 With improvement in electronics, this is being addressed and now the new cameras have reduced this type of noise.
 ETTR or Expose to the right is a work around to this noise.
 The amount of useful light increases when the image is overexposed but the noise does not increase proportionately.
 Astro-photographers call this shot-noise and this happens to be their biggest enemy in terms of noise in their field of photography.

 - Noise due to camera electronics – Apart from the sensor, the various activities by camera electronics also generate noise.
 The most notorious of them is when the data is being read from the sensor.
 This becomes pretty problematic in short exposures.

 Apart from these four reasons, there are many others too which cause noise in the images.

 (Example of noise seen at high ISOs.
 Compare it with the photograph below which show grain that was added after reducing the noise during post-processing)

-(For those of you wondering from the earlier two examples, this third image was created after removing the noise but before adding grain)
+(For those of you wondering from the earlier two examples, this image was created after removing the noise but before adding grain, an intermediate step)

 Clicking Photographs with Low Noise